mv740/OCCReader/README_Install.md

 #### Step 1.
 Download ParaView source and depended dependencies on the plugin.

-* Download the ParaView source package from www.paraview.org/download.
+1. Download the ParaView source package from www.paraview.org/download.
 Upzip it into a folder (Here brief as $PVSRC).
 You need tools like 7zip to unzip the package.

-* Download the SALOME-platfrom.
+2. Download the SALOME-platfrom.
 Because this plugin compilation depends on many open-source toolkit, for example OCC, QT, VTK, meanwhile these toolkits also depend on other libraries, a efficient solution is installing SALOME-platform which includes all these libraries and toolkits.

     * In http://www.salome-platform.org/downloads/current-version, download the
     Windows SDK version of SALOME.
 The tested version is SALOME 7.7.1 32bit.

-    * **if you already have paraview installed, and all the environmental variable configured you can skip to Step 2.1**

     * Extract it in a folder, here brief as $SALOME.

+    * **if you already have a paraview environment configured (built from source) you can skip to Step 2.2**

     * Copy the "compile.bat" under $SALOME\WORK and rename it as "compile_env.bat", we are going to use the environment setting in this file